 The lists from this book are available on a website that also includes a college and scholarship search portion.
 You have to register to see the lists, but it’s free.

 You can also do this major-based exploration on the College Board’s website.

-The “Prepare for College” section of the Federal Student Aid website provides includes tools for exploring your interests and a college search engine that lets you look by major.
+The “Prepare for College” section of the Federal Student Aid website provides tools for exploring your interests and a college search engine that lets you look by major.

-Other search engines often let you search by major as well.
+Naviance includes similar tools, and other online search engines often let you search by major as well.

 Start with a non-academic interest